 In the beginning, organizations like Toastmasters were good because it taught people communication techniques which increased their self-confidence.
 It also made their speech more interesting and people could understand what they were saying.

 Today, it appears that it doesn’t matter how great one’s communication techniques are because most of the public are too stupid to understand what you are trying to tell them.
 Why was Obama re-elected?
+Why would anyone even think to vote for Hillary Clinton?
 Need I say more?

 It’s a shame that today we don’t have the teachers they had back then.
 Tomorrow we’ll look at…